This post may contain affiliate links. Read my full disclosure policy.

 - 1 tablespoon rice wine vinegar

-- Bake in a 250F oven for 6 hours, uncovered, basting with the flavorful pan juices once every couple hours.
-Pull it from the oven and let it cool a bit. ( Alternatively, if using a slow cooker, cook for 4-5 hours on high, or 7 hours on low, adding a ¼ cup water to the bottom first) Shred the pork with two forks.
+- Bake in a 250F oven for 6 hours, uncovered, basting with the flavorful pan juices once every couple of hours.
+Pull it from the oven and let it cool a bit. ( Alternatively, if using a slow cooker, cook for 4-5 hours on high or 7 hours on low, adding a 1/4 cup of water to the bottom first)

+- Shred the pork with two forks.
 Mix in the vinegar.

-- Keep warm in the oven, slow cooker, or refrigerate, and reheat before serving.
+Keep warm in the oven, slow cooker, or refrigerate, and reheat before serving.

-- Toast tortillas in a toaster oven, or “grill” directly over a gas flame, over the stove until warm.
+- Toast tortillas in a toaster oven, or “grill” directly over a gas flame over the stove until warm.

 - To get the pork crispy, saute in a skillet, letting it brown up, right before serving.